syncfusion-content/windowsforms-docs/WindowsForms/HTMLUI/HTML-Elements.md

 ## A - Anchor Element

 The A element is used in creating links to another document or in creating bookmarks within the same document.
-This element is defined by the &lt;a&gt; tag in the HTML code.
+This element is defined by the <a> tag in the HTML code.
 The AElementImpl class contains the properties and methods related to this element.
 Some of the important properties and methods are listed below: